partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 ## 3. Description

 Implementation based on this specification MUST lead to atomic insertions of PartiQL values into a Schema (E.g. a database table).
-Atomic insertions means that either all of the insertions specified by the INSERT statement are performed, or none of the insertions are performed—E.g. when there is an error in insertion of one or more data items.
+Atomic insertion means that either all or none of the insertions specified by the `INSERT` statement are performed—E.g. when there is an error in insertion of one or more data items.

 ### 3. 1 Attribute names

-As providing attribute names is optional, when attribute names are omitted and values are provided by `VALUES` clause or a `<sub-select>`:
+As providing attribute names is optional, when attribute names are omitted and values are provided by `VALUES`, a `<sub-select>`, or bag of lists (E.g. << ['v1', 'v2'], ['v3', 'v4'] >>):

 * (a) If the number of values in a data item is equal to the number of declared attributes, the values are assumed to refer to the declared attributes, in order of their definition in the table schema, and